 The Manzanita Student Council is an active and visible force on the campus.
 They learn and follow Robert's Rules of Order and have established by-laws that are reviewed and amended each year.
 Encourage your scholar to get involved and seek an elected office or become a classroom representative.
 Council meetings are held during lunch once a month.
-Elected StudentBody positions are President, Vice President, Treasurer, Secretary, and Community Liaison.

-The Student Council positions are selected by ballot and voting day is scheduled on the third (3rd) Thursday of October.
+Elected StudentBody positions are President, Vice President, Treasurer, Secretary.
+The Student Council positions are selected by ballot and voting day is scheduled on the first Tuesday in November.
 Visit the website for more information about the Manzanita Student Council.